pointfreeco/swift-concurrency-extras/README.md

 > during the operation.

-For example, consider the following seemingly simple model that makes a network request and manages so `isLoading` state while the request is inflight:
+For example, consider the following seemingly simple model that makes a network request and manages some `isLoading` state while the request is inflight:

 ```swift
 @Observable